ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-React Server Components in Next.js 15: A Deep Dive - <a href="https://medium.com/@sureshdotariya/react-server-components-in-next-js-15-a-deep-dive-9ef8c9b5e574?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Server-Side Rendering (SSR) with React: From Basics to Best Practices - <a href="https://medium.com/@mehtarupali78/mastering-server-side-rendering-ssr-with-react-from-basics-to-best-practices-224a4fec19fb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar A`**
+✍️ **posted by `Rupali Mehta`**

-<blockquote>React Server Components (RSC) have become a game-changer in how we build web apps, especially with Next.js 15 fully embracing them.
-By…
+<blockquote>In today’s fast-evolving web ecosystem, delivering performant, SEO-friendly, and dynamic web applications is crucial.
+One technique that…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How I Built a Generative AI Feature Directly Into My React Frontend - <a href="https://medium.com/@connect.hashblock/how-i-built-a-generative-ai-feature-directly-into-my-react-frontend-14bd389a7a81?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Modernising GIS Apps: From Dojo + Web App Builder to React + Experience Builder - <a href="https://medium.com/@visaali.s/modernising-gis-apps-from-dojo-web-app-builder-to-react-experience-builder-ab2ac18724a5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hash Block`**
+✍️ **posted by `Visaali S`**

-<blockquote>Seamlessly integrating GPT responses into a React UI — no backend needed.
+<blockquote>Part 1: Why We Moved On from Web AppBuilder
 Continue reading on Medium »</blockquote>

 <h3>3.
-React’in Arkasındaki Çalışma Mantığı: Virtual DOM, Diffing ve Commit Phase’e Detaylı Bakış - <a href="https://medium.com/@sezermercan12/reactin-arkas%C4%B1ndaki-%C3%A7al%C4%B1%C5%9Fma-mant%C4%B1%C4%9F%C4%B1-virtual-dom-diffing-ve-commit-phase-e-detayl%C4%B1-bak%C4%B1%C5%9F-5a0bb08eba3f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Serve React SPAs with Express: Caching, Compression, Security & Logging - <a href="https://medium.com/@gaankit99/serve-react-spas-with-express-caching-compression-security-logging-d2be58b54009?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sezer Mercan`**
+✍️ **posted by `Ankit`**

-<blockquote>Hepimiz React.JS kullanarak bir sürü bileşen, props, state yazıyoruz.
-Peki hiç düşündünüz mü: Bu kodlar tarayıcıda tam olarak nasıl…
+<blockquote>A production-ready Express.js server to serve a single-page React application
 Continue reading on Medium »</blockquote>

 <h3>4.
-React Reconciliation: The Secret Behind Fast UI Updates - <a href="https://medium.com/@cooddy/react-reconciliation-just-spot-the-difference-3b6f56f38df4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dark Mode Done Right: Theming Strategies in React Projects - <a href="https://medium.com/@gizmo.codes/dark-mode-done-right-theming-strategies-in-react-projects-0b4747c097d1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cooddy`**
+✍️ **posted by `Gizem Şangür`**

-<blockquote>Ever played “Spot the Difference” between two pictures?
-That’s what React does, just way faster and smarter.
+<blockquote>Dark mode isn’t just a trend anymore; it’s an expectation.
+Whether you’re building a portfolio, a dashboard, or a full-scale SaaS product…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why I Don’t Build Anything Without TypeScript Anymore - <a href="https://imrankhani.medium.com/why-i-dont-build-anything-without-typescript-anymore-cd601fffebf2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+GraphQL for Frontend Developers: A Practical Guide - <a href="https://medium.com/@gizmo.codes/graphql-for-frontend-developers-a-practical-guide-f87dd585d13b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Khan`**
+✍️ **posted by `Gizem Şangür`**

-<blockquote>Why I Don’t Build Anything Without TypeScript Anymore
+<blockquote>In 2025, building modern web applications requires more than just fetching data; it demands precision, flexibility, and efficiency.
+That’s…
 Continue reading on Medium »</blockquote>

-<h3>6.
-How to Setup Clerk with Tanstack Router in Vite React with proper Type-Safety using Typescript - <a href="https://your-ehsan.medium.com/how-to-setup-clerk-with-tanstack-router-in-vite-react-with-proper-type-safety-using-typescript-80af12a09771?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `your-ehsan`**

-<blockquote>Setting up Authentication in the tanstack router application is pretty easy if you understand that how tanstack-router uses context across…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-React Server Components in Next.js 15: A Deep Dive - <a href="https://medium.com/@sureshdotariya/react-server-components-in-next-js-15-a-deep-dive-9ef8c9b5e574?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I built a subscription web app with Google Cloud and Next JS - <a href="https://medium.com/the-tech-show/how-i-built-a-subscription-web-app-with-google-cloud-and-next-js-b7126f5f7eba?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar A`**
+✍️ **posted by `Akshay Bhopani`**

-<blockquote>React Server Components (RSC) have become a game-changer in how we build web apps, especially with Next.js 15 fully embracing them.
-By…
+<blockquote>Here’s how I built a subscription app using GCP and Next JS.
-Continue reading on Medium »</blockquote>
+Continue reading on The Tech Show »</blockquote>

 <h3>2.
-How to Create Your Own URL-Shortener with Next.js and Supabase (Like shhr.ink) - <a href="https://medium.com/@yaroshepta.b/how-to-create-your-own-url-shortener-with-next-js-and-supabase-like-shhr-ink-c94d9a885bc6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Server-Side Rendering (SSR) with React: From Basics to Best Practices - <a href="https://medium.com/@mehtarupali78/mastering-server-side-rendering-ssr-with-react-from-basics-to-best-practices-224a4fec19fb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yaroshepta Bohdan`**
+✍️ **posted by `Rupali Mehta`**

-<blockquote>Creating a URL shortener is one of those programming projects that’s both practical and deceptively educational.
-Not only does it help you…
+<blockquote>In today’s fast-evolving web ecosystem, delivering performant, SEO-friendly, and dynamic web applications is crucial.
+One technique that…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Unsupported color function “oklch” error in html2canvas within a Next.js project - <a href="https://medium.com/@nurmhm/unsupported-color-function-oklch-error-in-html2canvas-within-a-next-js-project-0d69037b8e85?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hackviser — Next.js Middleware Authorization Bypass (CVE-2025–29927) Write-Up! - <a href="https://medium.com/@dogukan.ispirli/hackviser-next-js-middleware-authorization-bypass-cve-2025-29927-write-up-7a8c07f87eec?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nur mohammad`**
+✍️ **posted by `Dogukan İSPİRLİ`**

-<blockquote>Recently, I was working on a feature in my Next.js project using jsPDF and html2canvas to download HTML as PDF.
+<blockquote>Hackviser platformuna giriş yaparak Laboratuvarlar bölümündeki Yaygın Güvenlik Açıkları bölümüne giriş yapıyoruz ve CVE-2025 olan bölüme…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Apa Itu Microservices?Panduan Lengkap untuk Developer Backend Pemula - <a href="https://medium.com/@Imvanz_/apa-itu-microservices-panduan-lengkap-untuk-developer-backend-pemula-07316c276d4d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Learn TypeScript’s “Pick” in 1 Minute: Choose Only What You Need - <a href="https://joodi.medium.com/learn-typescripts-pick-in-1-minute-choose-only-what-you-need-1619f7ec6c47?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `IMVANZ`**
+✍️ **posted by `Joodi`**

-<blockquote>Bagi seorang developer backend pemula, istilah “microservices” sering kali terdengar sebagai sesuatu yang canggih dan kompleks.
-Banyak…
+<blockquote>When you work with TypeScript, sometimes you don’t need all the properties from an object or type.
+You just want a few specific ones.
+This…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Upload Images to Cloudinary in a Next.js Project — Full Guide with Code - <a href="https://medium.com/@nivethikashivakumar56/upload-images-to-cloudinary-in-a-next-js-project-full-guide-with-code-f4c16ef2a46e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Best Practices in 2025 — Build Faster, Cleaner, Scalable Apps - <a href="https://medium.com/@GoutamSingha/next-js-best-practices-in-2025-build-faster-cleaner-scalable-apps-7efbad2c3820?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nivethika_S #Nodejs Developer ✨`**
+✍️ **posted by `Goutam Singha`**

-<blockquote>Let’s build something real — where your images don’t just sit on your machine but live on the cloud.
+<blockquote>Next.js has evolved significantly in the past couple of years, especially with the introduction of the App Router, server components, and…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Build a Production-Ready Contact Form in Next.js 15 with shadcn/ui, TypeScript, and EmailJS - <a href="https://medium.com/@haiying1.liao/build-a-production-ready-contact-form-in-next-js-15-with-shadcn-ui-typescript-and-emailjs-759d4de4579d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Migrate to Tailwind CSS v4 with HeroUI: Move Your Theme to globals.css the Right Way - <a href="https://medium.com/@itboom.dev/how-to-migrate-to-tailwind-css-v4-with-heroui-move-your-theme-to-globals-css-the-right-way-174b50dbbd4c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Haiying Liao`**
+✍️ **posted by `Bohdan Kulinchenko`**

-<blockquote>Goal: Collect a visitor’s name, e-mail address, and message, validate the input, and deliver the message straight to your inbox — without…
+<blockquote>Migrating to Tailwind CSS v4 with HeroUI: A modern approach to theme tokens in globals.css
 Continue reading on Medium »</blockquote>

 <h3>7.
+Seamless Localization with NextAuth.js and Keycloak - <a href="https://medium.com/@snoumanshafiq/seamless-localization-with-nextauth-js-and-keycloak-1d4cc4a7294b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Syed Nouman Shafiq`**

+<blockquote>Providing a localized experience for your users is no longer just a nice-to-have; it’s a must-have.
+A multilingual login flow, in…
+Continue reading on Medium »</blockquote>

-How a Startup Launched in 24 Hours Using a Next.js Template - <a href="https://medium.com/@salar_built/how-a-startup-launched-in-24-hours-using-a-next-js-template-d7a24f74a003?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+Dark Mode Done Right: Theming Strategies in React Projects - <a href="https://medium.com/@gizmo.codes/dark-mode-done-right-theming-strategies-in-react-projects-0b4747c097d1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Salar`**
+✍️ **posted by `Gizem Şangür`**

-<blockquote>Launching a startup is hard.
-Launching in one day feels nearly impossible.
+<blockquote>Dark mode isn’t just a trend anymore; it’s an expectation.
+Whether you’re building a portfolio, a dashboard, or a full-scale SaaS product…
 Continue reading on Medium »</blockquote>

 <br/>